MJFND/data-kalite/README.md

 Metric `get_column_values_count`, See metrics [here]https://github.com/MJFND/data-kalite/blob/main/kalite/functions/metrics.py#L117-L253)
 - `column_value` is casted as `STRING` during `DataFrame` generation, casting can fail if input types are `DATE` or `TIMESTAMP`.

-Since Spark column can be of one type, workaround is to explicitly convert these into `STRING` before running metrics.
+Since Spark column can be of one type, workaround is to explicitly convert these into `STRING` before running metrics or avoid running these checks for those types of columns.

 ## Contributing